bahrus/pdpu/README.md

 p-d,p-u take the philosophical stance that if we can just find some common things we do with JavaScript boilerplate, and turn it into a (primarily) data-centric format, that can be unobtrusively mixed with other data-centric HTML tags, the amount of JavaScript will go down, and the oceans will stop rising.

-Now, just as you can to do "cross format development" like Vue and Svelte allow, you could it with these components too, but in the opposite direction:
+Now, just as you can to do "cross format development" like Vue and Svelte allow, you could that with these components too, but in the opposite direction:

 Develop using (for example) tagged template literals, with all the nice compile-time checks that TypeScript affords, and then compile to the fastest performing format, which, science may tell us, is largely HTML-based.
 Compiling would be necessary with every code change, similar to webpack-based application development today.